jaidenmeiden/war_game_2D/Assets/README.md

 Additionally, the following optional parameters can be set: they work only with Back and Elastic eases.

 **NOTE:** Back and Elastic eases (meaning any ease that goes below or beyond the start and end values) don't work with paths.

+# Callbacks (SetEase)

+`OnComplete(TweenCallback callback)`

+Sets a callback that will be fired the moment the tween reaches completion, all loops included.

+`OnStart(TweenCallback callback)`

+Sets a callback that will be fired once when the tween starts (meaning when the tween is set in a playing state the first time, after any eventual delay).

+# Web Request